 3. Make thy gold multiply like the Richest Man in Babylon (invest)

 Now that you have some money set aside, it’s time to put it to work.
-When you invest your cash, it can reproduce and bring you a steady stream of income!
+When you invest your cash, it can reproduce and bring you a steady stream of income and personal wealth!

 Arkad calls this making your treasure work for you.
 His philosophy is that you make your gold have children, who can then also work for you.
 In other words, take advantage of compounding interest that can grow your wealth.